scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 While Devito was originally developed for seismic imaging workflows, the automated generation and optimization of stencil codes can be utilised for a much broader set of computational problems.
-In this paper we will give a brief overview of the design concepts and Devito's key features before demonstrating the Devito API on a set of classic examples from computational fluid dynamics (CFD).
+Matrix-free stencil operators based on explicit finite difference schemes are widely used in industrial and academic research, although they merely represent one of many approaches to solving PDEs [Baba16]_, [Liu09]_, [Rai91]_.
+In this paper we therefore limit our discussion of numerical methods to a minium and instead focus on the ease which these operators can be created symbolically.
+We give a brief overview of the design concepts and Devito's key features and demonstrate the Devito API using a set of classic examples from computational fluid dynamics (CFD).
 Based on this, we will then highlight the use of Devito in an example of a complex seismic inversion algorithms to demonstrate its use in practical scientific applications and to showcase the performance achieved by the auto-generated and optimised code.

 Background
 ----------